We are so glad that you've found us!

 We are a gathering of believers united in our love for Christ, where all are welcome to come and join us for worship, where we hear the Word of God preached faithfully.
 We confess the Reformed Faith as outlined in the 1689 Baptist Confession, holding to holy scripture as the only certain rule of faith and practice and seeking to glorify God in the town of Ramsbottom.

-IRBS UK is pleased to have Dr Timothy Decker to teach “Acts and the Pauline Epistes” September 23rd to 27th to the students here in the UK, and all visitors are welcome to join.
+IRBS UK is pleased to have Dr Robert Strivens to teach “Baptist Church History” February 3rd to 7th 2025 at Trinity Grace church in North Manchester, and all visitors are welcome to join.

 Spaces are limited in order to facilitate discussion and personal engagement in the classes, so be sure to make your booking as soon as possible to secure your place.